Started the "Exercises and examples" section with 8 exercises on smooth submanifolds: 4 that are purely math to

-Physics Compiled is a long-term personal project: a structured attempt to understand how mathematical structures emerge from — and constrain — experimental reality.
+Physics Compiled is a long-term personal project: a structured attempt to understand how mathematical structures emerge from (and constrain) experimental reality.

 These notes are neither popular science nor a conventional textbook.
 They aim to pedagogically present complex physics through equations.
 The three general rules I follow when writing them down is: